scoskey/m0037/notes.md

 For example it is not difficult to decide whether or not a given sentence $\sigma$ is in ZFC, but it is much more decide whether $\sigma$ is a theorem of ZFC.
 OF course ZFC is very powerful, so this may not be too surprising.
 But we can study the same questions about deductive closure in the context of much simpler theories.

-**Definition** Core set theory, or CST, is the theory consisting of the Extensionality, Pairing, Union, Separation, and Regularity.
+**Definition** Core set theory, or CST, is the theory consisting of the Extensionality, Pairing, Union, Separation, and Foundation.

 This theory may seem weak compared to ZFC, but it is strong enough to do finite set theory plus induction.
 It is also possible to work Peano Arithmetic, the usual axioms of the natural numbers with $+,\cdot$ including the induction scheme.